Is There a Natural Support for Irritated or Inflamed Eyelids? Does It Ever Go Away?

 The next step is to use a warm compress eye mask.
-This will help loosen any crusts on your lashes and help unblock your meibomian glands.
+This will help loosen any crusts on your lashes and help support your meibomian glands.
 The glands in your eyelids can sometimes become blocked with stagnant oil, and adding heat is a great way to release these oils onto your eyelids (think turning hardened butter into olive oil).
 To use a warm compress eye mask, simply heat it in the microwave on high for 20 seconds and then test the temperature on the inside of your wrist to ensure it’s not too hot.
 Place the mask over your closed eyelids for 10 minutes, and enjoy the relaxation!

 Cleanse your Eyelids with a Hypochlorous Acid Cleanser

-Arguably the most important step in this entire process (and our favorite) is cleansing your eyelids with hypochlorous acid.
+Arguably the most important step in this entire process is cleansing your eyelids with hypochlorous acid.
 We recommend you use this twice per day as maintenance and up to four times per day when dealing with a flare-up.
 To use, simply spray the solution onto a cotton ball or round for application.
-Whichever way works for you is fine, and there’s no need to rinse afterward.
+There’s no need to rinse afterward.

 Anti-inflammatory Diet and Omega-3 Fatty Acids

-read more about the foods you should and should not be eating here.
+Because we're talking about inflammation, a great way to combat inflammation is with an anti-inflammatory, alkaline, plant-based diet.
+We talk about this all the time and you can read more about the foods you should and should not be eating here.
 There are a few handy food charts in that blog as well, and filling your diet with these foods is key.
 Adding in green leafy vegetables, colored fruits and vegetables, and healthy fats means that your body can run properly.
 Your body can barely live on processed junk food, yet that’s what the majority of Americans are feeding themselves and their families.
-If you’re having a tough time eating well, at least replace your breakfast with a green smoothie and add omega-3 supplementation into your routine.Omega-3s have been shown to decrease inflammation throughout the body and they contribute to healthier skin, hair, heart, and eyes.
+If you’re having a tough time eating well, at least replace your breakfast with a green smoothie andadd omega-3 supplementation into your routine.Omega-3s have been shown to support the body in many ways.